nicojs/node-install-local/README.md

 ```

 Examples:
- install-local
+* `install-local`
-   install the "localDependencies" of your current package
+Install the "localDependencies" of your current package
- install-local ..
-   install the package located in the parent folder into the current directory.
- install-local --save ../sibling ../sibling2
-   install the packages of 2 sibling directories into the current directory and save them to "localDependencies" in your package.json file.

-Examples:
 * `install-local ..`
 Install the package located in the parent folder into the current directory.
 * `install-local --save ../sibling ../sibling2`